Leader Reward for POMO-Based Neural Combinatorial Optimization: Experiments

 In the CVRP, multiple points are distributed across a two-dimensional space, each associated with a demand value.
 A vehicle may depart from the depot multiple times, pass through some of these points, and then return to the depot.
 The total demand of the points visited in each trip must not exceed the vehicle's capacity.
 The goal is to find the shortest route that ensures each point is visited at least once.

 We used the same test set setup as in the TSP problem, and we used the results of the heuristic solver HGS \citep{DBLP:journals/ior/VidalCGLR12, DBLP:journals/cor/Vidal22} as the baseline for comparison.
-For the training process, we used \(\alpha = 10\) when applying Leader Reward in the main training phase and trained the POMO model for 28,500 epochs, and in the final training phase, we set \(\alpha = +\infty\) and learning rate \(\gamma=5.5\times 10^{-5}\) and reduced the learning rate to 0.2 times of the original after 1000 epochs and 1500 epochs.
+For the training process, we used \(\alpha = 10\) when applying Leader Reward in the main training phase and trained the POMO model for 28,500 epochs, and in the final training phase, we set \(\alpha = +\infty\).
 In the inference phase, we selected the hyperparameters \(\beta=4\) and \(\gamma=4\) for SGBS.
 For EAS, we set the parameter of Leader Reward to \(\alpha=10\) and performed SGBS after every 3 EAS iterations.

 Table~\ref{cvrp-table} displays the performance of Leader Reward on the CVRP problem.
 It is evident that Leader Reward enhances both the performance and generalization of the POMO model on this problem, reducing the gap by 35\%, 27\%, and 40\% for CVRP100, CVRP150, and CVRP200, respectively.